idanoo/fediservices.nz-infra/README.md

-# Automate Terraform with GitHub Actions
+# FediServices.nz AWS Infra

-This repo is a companion repo to the [Automate Terraform with GitHub Actions tutorial](https://developer.hashicorp.com/terraform/tutorials/automation/github-actions).
+This repo contains the code required to deploy status.fediservices.nz onto an EC2 instance with an EIP.